PoisotLab/SimpleSDMDatasets.jl/docs/src/dev/interface.md

 means that most of the functions will not need to be overloaded when adding a provider with support for future data.

+The interface is built around the idea that *Julia* will use the most specific version of a method first, and resort to the less generic ones when there are multiple matches.
+A good example is the `BioClim` dataset, provided by a number of sources, that often has different URLs and filenames.
+This is handled (in *e.g.* `CHELSA2`) by writing a method for the general case of any dataset `RasterData{CHELSA2,T}` (using a `Union` type), and then a specific method on `RasterData{CHELSA2,BioClim}`.
+In the case of `CHELSA2`, the general method handles all datasets *except* `BioClim`, which makes the code much easier to write and maintain.

 ## Compatibility between datasets and providers

 The inner constructor for `RasterData` involves a call to `provides`, which must